 - Jewelry must be handmade or vintage

 - Vintage items must be more than 20 years old

-Sell your jewelry from the comfort of your own home rather than heading to the jewelry store! eBay is a perfect site to sell your costume jewelry or other pieces.
+Sell your jewelry from the comfort of your own home rather than heading to the jewelry store! eBay is a perfect site to sell jewelry and so much more.

 Plus, if you’re just selling a few items, you don’t even need a paid subscription to sell on eBay.